gvwilson/thirdbit/src/fiction/in-heck/index.md

 "No, it's worse,"
 Thoughtful said,
-folding a length of linen bandage and pressing it against the stain spreading red on Special Leaf's chest.
+folding a bandage
+and pressing it against the stain spreading on Special Leaf's chest.

 Special Blazes swore under his breath.
 "Do what you can,"